Reading Time: Just under 11 minutes

 Living among the plurality of moral goods—the myriad mental models and mindsets—that modern people do, how are we to choose among our ‘musts?’

 Indeed, it seems, that we no longer do, in fact, choose.
 Rather, we try to do it all—so that our new must has become the must of “I must be able to do it all.”

 We no longer ask ourselves what we must do.
 Instead, we tell ourselves that we can do it all, as if we can.
 ‘I should,’ has become, ‘I can’: a perfect recipe for burnout, which is perhaps why burnout has, in modern society, been deemed an epidemic.

 Empty, Vague and Seductive

 In short, Rilke’s advice is somewhat empty.
-It’s good insofar as it encourages us to put into practice and make concrete the ideals for which we say we must live—however, he is very vague in helping us to sort through the kinds of thoughts that are helpful to adopt when considering the meaning and purpose of our lives.
-Thus, he seduces us with a sense of self-reliant freedom, suggesting that we can do anything we want, since all activities and interests yield equal results (for ourselves and others) and give back to our lives equally, when, in fact, if we think about it for just a moment, we realize almost instantly, that this cannot be the case.
+It’s good insofar as it encourages us to put into practice and make concrete the ideals for which we say we want to live—however, he is very vague in helping us to sort through the kinds of thoughts that are helpful to adopt when considering the meaning and purpose of our lives.

-Why not simply put it like this: ask yourself what you find most enjoyable, and organize your life to the extent that you can, given your obligations, so that everything you do is consistent with creating as much time as you can for doing what you enjoy.
+Why not simply put it like this: ask yourself what you find most enjoyable, what gives you the most energy?
+Then organize your life so that everything you do moves you closer to using as much time as you can doing what gives you energy.

-Next week we’ll continue our contemplation of Rilke’s advice and what it might mean to say as he does, having determined what it is you must do: “Then come close to Nature.”
+In the next post, we’ll continue our contemplation of Rilke’s advice and what he means when he says, having determined what it is you must do: “Then come close to Nature.”